bad-doggo/cold-brew/README.md

 Greetings, Kind Travelers!

 Bad Doggo here to learn the basics.
-No tricks, yet, but I will gladly pee on your favorite rug.
+No tricks yet, but I will gladly pee on your favorite rug.